zoeyliu18/zoeyliu18.github.io/_pages/about.md

 Hello!
 I'm an Assistant Professor of Computational Language Science in the [Department of Linguistics](https://lin.ufl.edu/) at [University of Florida](https://ufl.edu/), where I lead the [Computational Linguistics Lab](https://ufcompling.github.io).

+Before joining UF, I was a 2021-2023 [Computing Innovation Fellow](https://cccblog.org/2021/07/22/announcing-the-2021-computing-innovation-fellows/) supported by the National Science Foundation and the Computing Research Association, and a Postdoctoral Research Fellow in the Department of Computer Science at Boston College.

 My research program studies ***variation*** in languages, machines and their intersections.
 I address related questions from aspects of language typology, language learning and multilingual NLP, along with a non-western mind.
 The general methodology that I use is a data-driven approach coupled with [The #BenderRule](https://thegradient.pub/the-benderrule-on-naming-the-languages-we-study-and-why-it-matters/) and methods of number counting at varying degrees of carbon dioxide consumption.

 Besides academic responsibilities, I proudly serve on the planning committee for [Advocates for Indigenous California Language Survival](https://aicls.org), and their biennial institute [Breath of Life](https://aicls.org/breath-of-life-institute/).